chandu85/Data_Science_Portfolio/Project 2 - Breast Cancer Classification using Computer Vision/Code/README.md

 [back to top](#top)

 ## Usage
-- Download the dataset from Kaggle and in the path `../Data/Images/*`
+- Download the dataset from Kaggle and place it in the path `../Data/Images/*`
 - Install all of the Python packages needed.
 - Execute the jupyter notebook in the Jupyter server of choice.
 [back to top](#top)